squid-cache/squid-cache.github.io/ConfigExamples/Streams/RealAudio.rst

 === to cache the media stream ... ===

 POST are not cacheable by default.
-To enable caching of RealAudio POST:
+To enable caching of !RealAudio POST:
 {{{
 cache allow POST RealAudio_mime
 }}}